I've saved my options, but when I reopen KeePass I get the old options. What's wrong?

 Printing creates a temporary file.
 Will it be erased securely?

 KeePass creates a temporary HTML file when printing password lists and showing print previews.
 This file is securely erased (i.e. overwritten multiple times before being removed from the file system tree) when closing the database.

 You must wait for the file being printed completely before closing KeePass (and close the print preview before closing KeePass), otherwise it could happen that the printing application blocks KeePass from deleting the file.

 There is no way around the temporary file in the current printing system.
 If you want to write a plugin that directly sends the data to the printer, you can find a plugin development tutorial here: KeePass 2.x Plugin Development.

 Why the estimated quality of a password suddenly drops?

-For estimating the quality/strength of a password, KeePass not only uses statistical methods (like checking which character ranges are used, repeating characters and differences), it also has a built-in list of about 1500 most common passwords.
-Such most common passwords are rated down to 1/8th of their statistical rating.
-Thus, the estimated quality can drop to a lower value while entering a password.
+For estimating the quality/strength of a password, KeePass not only uses statistical methods (like checking which character ranges are used, repeating characters and differences), it also has a built-in list of common passwords and checks for patterns.
+When completing a common password or a repetition, the estimated quality can drop.

 Can I directly edit file attachments?

 No, this is not possible (exception: text files, see working with large texts).
 In order to edit attachments, you need to save them to a (temporary) file, edit it using an external application, import it back to KeePass as attachment, and finally delete the temporary file.